rwseg/vinas/README.md

-# vinas - run vina against a directory of ligand with same vina argument
+# vinas - run vina against a directory of ligands with same vina arguments

 ## Installation